design4use/gb-sketch-segmentcircle/README.md

-# gb-sketch-nudge
+# gb-sketch-segmentcircle
-Create circle segments either as lines or as areas
+Create circles as areas or lines with a custom number of points/segments

 ![](./img/screenshot.png)